sudo-awk/CTF/THM/overpass_.md

 ### Privileged Escalation

+now I dont know what to do again, I was trying to check for any other clue but I dont get it.. so I sent linpeas to enumerate the machinen on my kali box I shared my directory
 ```

->- now I dont know what to do again, I was trying to check for any other clue but I dont get it..
-so I sent linpeas to enumerate the machine
->- on my kali box I shared my directory

 └─$ sudo cp linpeas.sh /var/www/html
 [sudo] password for aaron:
 ┌──(aaron㉿kali)-[/opt]
 └─$ cd /var/www/html

 ┌──(aaron㉿kali)-[/var/www/html]
 └─$ systemctl status apache2
 ○ apache2.service - The Apache HTTP Server